 Intracloud Triggering Flash with Negative Leaders as Triggering Component (28 June 2014 – 23:47:15 UT)

-The video below contains observed data from an intracloud triggering flash which initiated an UPL from a single tower.
+The two videos below contain observed data from an intracloud triggering flash which initiated an UPL from a single tower.
 The flash initiated in the convective portion of a multicellular MCS with a small trailing stratiform precipitation area over the towers.
-The negative leader development initiated at 7 km above ground level (AGL) based on LMA data (right panels) and then traveled down to 4 km before passing over the towers.
-Visual in-cloud brightening, as recorded by a high-speed camera at the West Cameras site (upper left panels), traveled from right to left (south to north) over the towers prior to UPL initiation and correlated with the positive field change (lower left panels) and LMA-indicated VHF source points associated with negative leaders.
-Vertical red line in fast antenna and LMA data displays corresponds to time of high-speed video image.
+The negative leader development initiated at 7 km above ground level (AGL) based on LMA data and then traveled down to 4 km before passing over the towers.
+Visual in-cloud brightening, as recorded by a high-speed camera at the West Cameras site (upper left panel of Video 3), traveled from right to left (south to north) over the towers prior to UPL initiation and correlated with the positive field change (lower left panels) and LMA-indicated VHF source points associated with negative leaders.
+Vertical red line in fast antenna (lower left panel of Video 3) and LMA data displays corresponds to time of high-speed video image.

 +CG Triggering Flash with Post Return Stroke Negative Leader Growth as Triggering Component (22 June 2014 – 02:24:08 UT)

 This was followed by a +CG return stroke 21 km west of the towers and back along the path traveled by the negative leaders.
-The high-speed video recording of the +CG return stroke showed in-cloud brightening traversing the path previously taken by the negative leaders.
-This is followed by new negative leader growth from near the +CG return stroke location eastward toward the towers.
-As the negative leader growth passed near the towers, an UPL initiated as shown in high-speed video images.
+The high-speed video recording, which was taken east of the towers looking west, showed the +CG return stroke caused in-cloud brightening to traverse the path previously taken by the negative leaders.
+This was followed by new negative leader growth from near the +CG return stroke location eastward toward the towers.
+As the negative leader growth passed near the towers, an UPL initiated as shown in high-speed video images of Video 6.
 The West electric field change sensor recorded the positive field change associated with the +CG return stroke, however it was the field change associated with the new negative leader growth that passed over the towers that initiated the UPL.
 The delay time between the +CG return stroke and UPL initiation was 94 ms.

 +CG Triggering Flash with Return Stroke as Triggering Component (1 June 2014 – 17:36:11 UT)